 - SolarWinds Flow Tool Bundle (FREE TOOL BUNDLE) Free tool for monitoring flow traffic within the network.

-- Paessler PRTG QoS Round Trip Sensor Analyze the quality of the network connection that communicates via two network probes.
+- Paessler PRTG QoS Round Trip Sensor (FREE TRIAL) Analyze the quality of the network connection that communicates via two network probes.

 - 1 The Relationship Between Throughput, Latency, and Bandwidth